amZotti/amzotti.github.com/_posts/2015-01-13-why-you-need-to-learn-algorithms.md

+---
+layout: post
-<h1>Why you need to Learn Algorithms</h1>
+title: "Why you need to learn algorithms"
+description: "Learning algorithms teaches you how to think in unique ways.
+It teaches you different programming patterns besides for loops and if-statements"
+category: "skill acquisition"
+tags: [learning]
+---
+{% include JB/setup %}

+<h1>New Questions Create New Results</h1>
 <p>I was in the final stages of creating a JSON parser yesterday and needed help
 with a few aspects of it.
 I went into an WebDev IRC channel to ask questions.
 I asked questions regarding escape characters and someone replied, "What are you using this for?".
 I told this inquisitive user that I am making a JSON parser for learning purposes.
 He replied, <blockquote>"That's stupid, those already exist.
-I have been a developer for eight years and never needed to know that"</blockquote>.
-I was a little let down, but not at all surprised.</p>
+I have been a developer for eight years and never needed to know that"</blockquote> I was a little let down, but not at all surprised.</p>

 <p>This reminded me of a similar experience at Harvard when I took a data
 structures and algorithms class.
 One student in class remarked that they don't get why they had to learn algorithms.
 I began thinking,
-<blockquote>"Why DO we need to learn algorithms?"</blockquote>.
-I began asking
+<blockquote>"Why DO we need to learn algorithms?"</blockquote> I began asking
 this question, and when you ask a question with consistency, you tend to get answers with consistency.</p>